 Built in the 16th century by the Spanish, Intramuros is known as the Walled City due to its most famous feature, a nearly three-mile-long circuit of massive stone walls and fortifications that almost completely surrounds the entire district.

-Along the way a dedicated guide shares interesting tip bits and funny information – like the time Facebook accidently declared the Philippines at war by inverting its distinctive flag in an Independence Day post!
+Along the way, a dedicated guide shares interesting tip bits and funny information – like the time Facebook accidentally declared the Philippines at war by inverting its distinctive flag in an Independence Day post!
 It’s also nice to know that the production of the bespoke bamboo-framed bikes occurs in a nearby village, providing local jobs and security.

 Further afield is the city of Marikina.
 Considered the shoe capital of the Philippines since 1887 the district still produces 70 per cent of the shoes manufactured in the Philippines.
 It is here you will find the quirky Marikina Shoe Museum dedicated to the history of footwear, including more than 800 pairs of size 8.5 shoes previously owned by the Philippines’ glamorous and controversial former First Lady, Imelda Marcos, who had a taste for well-known designer brands like Ferragamo, Dior, Chanel, and Prada.